About MANTA

 “Conventional saddle design has barely changed from the very beginnings of the bicycle, the ability to support the human anatomy has become less, in real terms.
 I think we just changed that.” – Jon

-Ma & Pa, early Manta investors
+Ma & Pa, our earliest Manta investors

 The design, and our independent manufacturing, is their legacy...